junxit/us-congress-bills-111/metadata.md

 - House — Veterans' Affairs Committee

+## Recorded votes (1)

+- 2010-03-22 — [House 111-2-170](votes/house-111-2-0170.md) — On Motion to Suspend the Rules and Pass — **Passed** (413–0)

 ## Actions

 - 2010-03-10 — Introduced in House
 - 2010-03-10 — Introduced in House
 - 2010-03-10 — Referred to the House Committee on Veterans' Affairs.
+- 2010-03-22 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-03-22 — Considered as unfinished business. (consideration: CR H2189)
+- 2010-03-22 — Considered under suspension of the rules. (consideration: CR H2178-2180)
+- 2010-03-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4810.
+- 2010-03-22 — Mr. Filner moved to suspend the rules and pass the bill.
+- 2010-03-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 170). (text: CR H2178-2179)
+- 2010-03-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 170).(text: CR H2178-2179)
+- 2010-03-22 — Placed on the Union Calendar, Calendar No. 258.
+- 2010-03-22 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+111-449.
+- 2010-03-22 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+111-449.